 A critical injury (or injuries) such as this can happen in the blink of an eye, one day or ten days into your getaway—even if you’re just a few hundred miles away from home.
 There’s no doubt the expenses incurred can be devastating to your budget and even more so when you travel abroad.
 When you balance the costs and the angst of an emergency situation without support against the price of coverage, there is no disputing you’ll come out on top every single time.

 Consider the case of Gilbert Molnar, who was cruising with his family near Cozumel, Mexico, when he had a heart attack.
 One ambulance ride and a $25,000 asking fee at the Cozumel Medical Center later, his son-in-law was on the phone to SkyMed.
 Once Member Services came into play, they got all the ducks in a row and had Gilbert and his wife on a medevac jet direct from Mexico across the United States up to Vancouver, Canada, where his doctors were waiting to operate.

 “We are eternally grateful to SkyMed and their team because they not only saved my life, they saved us financially—over $46,000!” said Molnar.
 “We are delighted with their services because they took care of everything and we will never travel without SkyMed.
 We had a five-year policy and renewed for another five years because overall, and especially cost-wise, it’s just a no-brainer!”

-Most everyday insurance includes some sort of worldwide medical coverage, but in most cases it’s woefully inadequate—especially when a foreign clinic demands payment up front before treatment—and rarely includes medical repatriation.
-And while some travel insurance policies include some sort of medical evacuation provision, again, repatriation to your home hospital is key, especially if your vacation destination is of the Third World variety.
+Most everyday insurance includes some sort of worldwide medical coverage, but in most cases, it’s woefully inadequate—especially when a foreign clinic demands payment upfront before treatment—and rarely includes medical repatriation.
+And while some travel insurance policies include some sort of medical evacuation provision, again, repatriation to your home hospital is key.